Free shipping to the Eurozone and USA14-day returns, no questions askedSecure payment by cardDesign inspired by Spain

 Is it bad luck to wear skull jewellery?
 No. In most traditions, skull imagery is considered protective rather than unlucky.
 Mexican Dia de los Muertos treats skulls as symbols of celebration and connection with ancestors.
 Tibetan Buddhism uses skull imagery as a meditation tool.
 European memento mori tradition sees skulls as wisdom symbols.
 The "bad luck" association is mostly a modern superstition with no historical basis.

 Can you wear skull jewellery to work?
 Absolutely.
 A subtle skull ring or a small skull pendant is no more controversial than any other symbolic jewellery.
-The stigma around skull imagery has faded considerably since Alexander McQueen brought it to mainstream fashion.
+The stigma around skull imagery has faded considerably since high fashion brought the motif into the mainstream in the 2000s.
 If you work in a very conservative environment, a smaller piece worn subtly works perfectly.
 In creative fields, nobody will blink.

 Do skulls mean different things in different cultures?
 Yes, but with a shared core.
 In European tradition, skulls emphasise mortality and the equality of all people in death.
 In Mexican tradition (Dia de los Muertos), skulls celebrate the ongoing connection between the living and the dead.
 In Tibetan Buddhism, skulls symbolise impermanence and the liberation that comes from accepting it.
 In Celtic tradition, the skull was the seat of the soul and a source of power.
 The specific interpretation varies, but every culture that uses skull imagery treats the skull as something more than just bone.